dagmanolis/midinun-uno/README.md

 ### Play Mode

-By Holding the **C** button the system starts to send the MIDI control change commands to your DAW throught the virtual MIDI device.
+By Holding the **C** button the system starts to send the MIDI control change commands to your DAW through the virtual MIDI device.

 If you leave the **C** button every control change command stops.